FAQs

 Certain configurations are designed to handle challenging waste streams and may support destruction of specific contaminants (including PFAS in applicable feedstocks), subject to site-specific permitting and operating conditions.

-Designed to address challenging contaminants in eligible feedstocks, subject to site-specific design and regulatory requirements.
+The system is designed to remove challenging contaminants in eligible feedstocks, subject to site-specific design and regulatory requirements.

 -